 But I’m not alone in this.
 The people whose twenties and teens are a riotous, joyous rampage are the exception, not the rule.
 There’s no evidence that these are the happiest times.
 Research generally indicates that people get happier as they age.

-The people I know in their forties, fifties, sixties and beyond appear considerably happier, more confident, more settled, and more self assured than those in their teens and twenties.
+The people I know in their forties, fifties, sixties and beyond appear considerably happier, more confident, more settled, kinder, and more self assured than those in their teens and twenties.

-For a start, there are numerous social and biological reasons why being a teenager, or in your twenties, is unpleasant.
+For a start, there are numerous social and biological reasons why being a teenager, or in your early twenties, is unpleasant.
 Your brain and body are developing, becoming foreign objects you don’t quite understand.
 You’re forced to contend with new and uncomfortable aspects of your physical self.
 Your moods and emotions are ever-shifting and seemingly out of control.

 This is the time when we typically start getting into relationships, unsupervised socialising, driving, drinking, drugs, smoking, travelling without family and the like.
 And if we don’t, we probably spend a lot of time feeling abnormal and somehow broken because of that.